+44 (0) 207 8227325

 James practises extensively in public and regulatory law and examples of his recent work can be found below.

-“He is extremely popular as he has all the attributes of a first-class silk, such as intellectual and advocacy skills, and also a charming personality.”Chambers UK, 2016
+“He is extremely popular as he has all the attributes of a first-class silk, such as intellectual and advocacy skills, and also a charming personality.”Chambers and Partners, 2016

 “A tireless advocate.”Legal 500, 2015